Here’s What to Do If You Bought an Uncomfortable Sofa

 Alter the Cushions

 If your sofa’s cushions are too hard, you can make them more plush with the help of new cushion inserts.
-“If returning the sofa isn’t an option, you can take the cushions out and replace them with down-filled or down-wrapped foam cushions you can find from an upholsterer or sometimes online,” says designer said Danielle Rollins.
+“If returning the sofa isn’t an option, you can take the cushions out and replace them with down-filled or down-wrapped foam cushions you can find from an upholsterer or sometimes online,” says designer Danielle Rollins.
 “If the issue is more that the sofa is lacking in support, then you can foam-wrap a board cut to size and add that under the cushions for a quick fix.”

 SagsAway is a good option for DIYers that want a quick, ready-made option.
-“SagsAway is not only for saggy cushions, but this cut-to-size, industrial strength foam product also helps to make a stiff, uncomfortable sofa more comfortable,” says Thumbtack interior designer Amy Feldman of Amy Joy Room Styling.
+“SagsAway is not only for saggy cushions, but this cut-to-size, industrial-strength foam product also helps to make a stiff, uncomfortable sofa more comfortable,” says Thumbtack interior designer Amy Feldman of Amy Joy Room Styling.
 “The insert goes inside the cushion cover, which is helpful if your cushion has a zipper.
 It’s easy to install, adds a nice comfort level, and provides added support.”

-Buy: SagsAway Foam Cushion Insert, Starting at $29.99 from Amazon
+Buy: SagsAway Foam Cushion Insert, Starting at $59.99 from Amazon

 Credit: World Market